guess-who-haiku/guess-who-haiku/README.md

 - We designed our backend database structure and API endpoints using a document-oriented (NoSQL) design principles, greatly simplifying API for client (our app), resulting in less overall API calls.

-## Group Members and Work Breakdown
+## Team Members and Work Breakdown

 ### [Tatiana Faramarzi](https://github.com/tfaramar)